 Day 13: Kazan

-After breakfast you reach Kazan, the Tartar capital on the banks of the Volga.
-On your city tour you see Tartar mosques and the most famous Russian Orthodox cathedral.
-You also take a tour of Kazan’s Kremlin, where you learn about the turbulent history of the relationship between the Tartars, the Cossacks, and the Russians.
-Afterwards you enjoy lunch in a city restaurant.
+Today is dedicated to picturesque and historic Kazan, the capital of the Republic of Tatarstan, Russia Tatar, on the banks of the Volga.
+On our tour, we see Tatar mosques and the most famous Russian Orthodox cathedral.
+We also take in the traditional Russian architecture and the fascinating stories of Kazan’s Kremlin, where we learn about the wild and bloody relations that played out between the Tatars, Cossacks and Russians.
+Afterwards, enjoy lunch in a city restaurant.
 (B, L, D)

 Day 14: Moscow